exasol/sqlalchemy-exasol/doc/user_guide/configuration/engine_configuration.rst

          query={
           "FINGERPRINT": "<fingerprint>"
          }
-     - An alternate to SSL certificate verification is to validate the connection via a fingerprint.
+     - An alternate to SSL certificate verification is to verify the connection via a fingerprint.

         * By default, fingerprint verification is not active.